 The Case for Salesforce

-Please don’t misunderstand my point of view here.
+Please understand my point of view here.
 I am not anti-Salesforce.
-We have several clients who use it and some are quite happy with it.
-It’s an extraordinarily powerful piece of software.
-This post is not intended to be a Salesforce slam piece.
-If I were a 10,000 person company I’m pretty sure Salesforce would be where I go.
+We have several clients who use it, and some are quite happy with it.
+It’s a compelling piece of software.
+This post is not a Salesforce slam piece.
+If I were at a 25,000 person company, I’m pretty sure Salesforce would be where I go.

 The Bottom Line Difference

-In an apples to apples comparison between Salesforce and HubSpot, HubSpot is going to be less expensive.
+In an apple to apple comparison between Salesforce and HubSpot, HubSpot is going to be less expensive.
 But let me be clear.
 Do not use HubSpot because it’s less expensive.

-I can’t say that HubSpot’s CRM and sales acceleration suite (Sales Hub) is right for everybody, but if you’re serious about increasing velocity and decreasing the effort to drive better outcomes, it’s something you certainly should consider.
+I can’t say that HubSpot’s CRM and sales acceleration suite (Sales Hub) is right for everybody.
+Still, if you’re serious about increasing velocity and decreasing the effort to drive better outcomes, it’s something you certainly should consider.

-*To my fellow skeptics...let me address those who may be reading this and thinking, “Of course this post is going to highlight the advantages of HubSpot over Salesforce.
+*To my fellow skeptics: let me address those who may be reading this and thinking, “Of course this post is going to highlight the advantages of HubSpot over Salesforce.
 Imagine is a HubSpot partner and executes (for themselves and their clients) primarily on HubSpot.”
 Know that I have tremendous respect for skeptics.
-In today’s noisy, self-promotional world it’s important to understand the motivation reviews like this.
+In today’s noisy, self-promotional world, it’s essential to understand the motivation reviews like this.

 It is true that we are highly focused on implementation utilizing the HubSpot Growth Stack and have made the decision to prioritize HubSpot over other options significantly.

 That, however, is not what is motivating this review.
 It’s the reverse.
-The reason we’ve decided to focus so much of our services on the HubSpot platform is simple because we are able to deliver superior experiences and outcomes for our clients by using HubSpot.
+The reason we’ve decided to focus so much of our services on the HubSpot platform is simple because we can deliver superior experiences and outcomes for our clients by using HubSpot.

-I’d also point out that, from a purely self-interested perspective, the decision to focus so much of our work on the HubSpot platform (especially the work we do in the sales and revenue operations areas) comes at a cost to us.
-It is far easier to sell sales enablement and CRM implementation services in the SFDC ecosystem than it is (currently) in the HubSpot ecosystem, if for no other reason than it’s much larger and it’s the “standard” approach.
+From a purely self-interested perspective, I’d also point out that the decision to focus so much of our work on the HubSpot platform (especially the work we do in the sales and revenue operations areas) comes at a cost to us.
+It is far easier to sell sales enablement and CRM implementation services in the SFDC ecosystem than it is (currently) in the HubSpot ecosystem, if for no other reason than it’s much more extensive and it’s the “standard” approach.